 |Advanced PlatinumLED P1200||5 x 4||6 x 5.5||1827|

-You do need to keep an eye on your plants though, as once they start the blooming stage you will need extra light intensity, so the light needs to be moved closer to the plants, decreasing the coverage area.
+You do need to keep an eye on your plants, though.
+Once they start the blooming stage, you will need extra light intensity.
+You’ll have to move the light closer to the plants, decreasing the coverage area.

 PlatinumLED Grow Light Review: LEDs

-Each diode also has a 90-degree secondary focusing lens that helps collect and evenly distribute the light throughout the entire coverage area.
-They are also Zener protected, meaning they can help protect against line surges.
+Each diode also has a 90-degree secondary focusing lens.
+It helps collect and evenly distribute the light throughout the entire coverage area.

 PlatinumLED Grow Light Review: Keeping It Cool

-This kind of system allows you to not only give your plants just what they need when they need it, but it also allows you to save power and money on electric bills.
+This kind of system allows you to give your plants what they need when they need it.
+It also allows you to save power and money on electric bills.

-The other minor disadvantage is that the coverage area is slightly smaller than that of top brands.
-Arguably, the price of the Advanced PlatinumLED grow lights make up for the lack of coverage.
+Arguably though, the price of the Advanced PlatinumLED grow lights makes up for the lack of coverage.

 PlatinumLED Grow Light Review: Final Thoughts

-On the other hand, if you are someone who needs a waterproof grow light with a daisy chain function, then this may not be the unit for you.
+But if you are someone who needs a waterproof grow light with a daisy chain function, this may not be the unit for you.

-Overall, our final verdict is this: it’s unlikely that you are to find a better grow light for this price.
+Our final verdict is this: it’s unlikely you will find a better grow light for this price!